bhoodream/Chameleon.js/README.md

 # Chameleon.js

-A lightweight jQuery plugin for automatic content colorization.
+A jQuery plugin for automatic content colorization.

 ## Features
 1. Colorize the content with image;